 3. Different ways to diversify

 Some of the traders who diversify their portfolio invest in different instrument groups.
 For example, on the Vestle trading platform you can find CFDs on currencies, cryptos, commodities, indices, shares and ETFs.
 Another, less common, diversification method is to invest in the same instrument group but in different markets.
 For example, a trader might invest only in indices, but from different regions around the globe.
+Some may use different currencies to invest in too, using a mixture of physical and cryptos, though hopefully having checked out articles like this bitcoin era schlechte erfahrungen so they can avoid any bad experiences with any particular platforms.

 4. Information is crucial